cylc/cylc-admin/docs/rose-suite-run-proposal/tickets.md

 be fully testable within the scope of this ticket, since in some cases it may not be evaluated until job submission time.

-This item will need unit testing but will not be wired into cylc as part of this ticket.
+This function will need unit testing but will not be wired into cylc as part of this ticket.

 This code can be written and tested without breaking master since it will not